Into The Night

 Dr. Lopez cleared her throat.
-“The wounds you received on your arms were very specific, and when it was revealed that Dr. Haddox marked of his victims that way—”
+“The wounds you received on your arms were very specific, and when it was revealed that Dr. Haddox marked all of his victims that way—”

-“Why don’t you show us victim?”
+“Why don’t you show us this victim?”
 Bowen cut in.
 Macey looked uncomfortable and she was back to tugging at her sleeve.

 “This victim, right!”
 Dr. Lopez said.
 She spun on her heel.
 “I have her waiting on my table.”

 Bowen followed the ME and Macey into the exam room.
 As soon as he stepped inside, the smell hit him like a punch.
-He the odor that he always found waiting within the labs of coroners or medical examiners.
+He hated the odor that he always found waiting within the labs of coroners or medical examiners.
 Bleach, bodies, hell.

 But he approached the exam area determinedly, his gaze sweeping over the woman on the table.
 The woman had pale blonde hair, delicate features and appeared to be in her early twenties.
 “Do we have an ID for the vic yet?”